skoropadas/di-controls/apps/docs/src/app/docs/getting-started/how-to-use-it/index.md

 }
 ````

-Now if you put `ChildControlComponent` inside `ParentControlComponent` tag, they will be connected.
+Now if you put `ChildControlComponent` inside `ParentControlComponent` tag
+or its template, they will be connected.

 ```html